integration-os/connections/catalog/sources/ftp/docs/connect.md

 ### File Parsers

-FTP parsers are [open-source functions](https://github.com/buildable/connections/tree/main/catalog/sources/ftp/parsers) that facilitate the extraction of archived file contents, tailored to their respective file types.
+FTP parsers are [open-source functions](https://github.com/event-cloud/connections/tree/main/catalog/sources/ftp/parsers) that facilitate the extraction of archived file contents, tailored to their respective file types.

 To create and use custom parsers, you'll need to use the `@event-inc/connections` [NPM package](https://www.npmjs.com/package/@event-inc/connections).

 ### Need Help?

-Start a conversation in our [Discord Server](https://discord.com/invite/47AJ42Wzys) or send an email to [support@buildable.dev](mailto:https://discord.com/invite/47AJ42Wzys).
+Start a conversation by sending an email to [support@event.dev](mailto:support@event.dev).
 Our Data Engineers are available 24/7 to help if you ever get stuck.